 No, the RSPCA cannot relocate healthy deer.
-Catching deer is not advocated as they are very susceptible to stress and may result in animals dying due to what is known as "capture myopathy".
-If, however, the deer is in an unsuitable or dangerous environment, find your local deer liaison officer by calling 0845 872 4956 or at www.thedeerinitiative.co.uk.
+Catching deer is not advocated as they are very susceptible to stress and they often develop a condition called capture myopathy which can be fatal.
+If, however, the deer is in an unsuitable or dangerous environment such as a town centre, please call us on the number below for further advice.